Ouyen: Present

 Ouyen is the commercial, cultural and transport centre for the surrounding grain farming region.
-Trucks bring grain to the silos at harvest time to be railed to Portland or Adelaide, South Australia for shipping, or to flour mills for processing.
+Trucks bring grain to the silos at harvest time to be railed to Portland or Adelaide for shipping, or to flour mills for processing.

 Ouyen has an Australian rules football team, Ouyen United, competing in the Sunraysia Football League.

 Golfers play at the Ouyen Golf Club on Daker Street.
 The clubhouse also houses the Ouyen Tennis Club which hosts an annual grass court tournament on the March labour day weekend.

-The area includes a number of previous localities which existed when the population was larger: on the Mallee Highway, Galah about 15 km to the west which had a post office open from 1911 (when the railway arrived) until 1976, Galah North 34°59′S 142°10′E with a post office from 1925 until 1927 and Tiega 35°05′S 142°13′E with a post office from 1911 until 1961; to the south-west Timberoo and Timberoo South with a post office from 1913 until 1933; in the north Wymlet with a post office from 1912 until 1963, Trinita with a post office from 1925 until 1936, Kiamal with a post office from 1917 until 1980 and Cramerton with a post office from 1924 until 1969; and in the south Boulka with a post office in 1921, Bronzewing with a post office from 1921 until 1967, Nunga with a post office from 1914 until 1967, Gypsum Siding with a post office from 1922 until 1940, Boorongie and Boorongie North.
+The area includes a number of previous localities which existed when the population was larger: on the Mallee Highway, Galah about 15 km to the west which had a post office from 1911 (when the railway arrived) until 1976, Galah North 34°59′S 142°10′E with a post office from 1925 until 1927 and Tiega 35°05′S 142°13′E with a post office from 1911 until 1961; to the south-west Timberoo and Timberoo South with a post office from 1913 until 1933; in the north Wymlet with a post office from 1912 until 1963, Trinita with a post office from 1925 until 1936, Kiamal with a post office from 1917 until 1980 and Cramerton with a post office from 1924 until 1969; and in the south Boulka with a post office in 1921, Bronzewing with a post office from 1921 until 1967, Nunga with a post office from 1914 until 1967, Gypsum Siding with a post office from 1922 until 1940, Boorongie and Boorongie North.

-Ouyen Lake, a 14.3 hectare man-made lake at the site of the old Ouyen reservoir, was opened 5 October 2018.
+Ouyen Lake, a 14.3 hectare man-made lake at the site of the old Ouyen reservoir, opened on 5 October 2018.
 The Ouyen Lake Project is a community initiative with labour provided by local volunteers and funding sourced from donations.
-The lake is used for recreational activities including fishing and Wakeboarding.
+The lake is used for recreational activities including fishing and wakeboarding.